Pokecord-Official/Pokecord-Guide/commands/battle.md

 ## AI Trainer

 If a cross server matchmaking fails or times out, the user is matched with an AI trainer.
 AI trainer battles always have a stake value of 0.
-The AI will always have the same number of pokemon as the player.
-The levels of the opponent pokemon cannot be higher than the max party level of the challenger.
+The AI will always have the same number of Pokémon as the player.
+The levels of the opponent Pokémon cannot be higher than the max party level of the challenger.
 :::tip
 Despite the stake value, an AI Trainer battle will always yield experience points, effort value points and happiness upon winning.
 :::